argoproj/argo-workflows/docs/links.md

 > v3.4 and after

-The links now undergo a encode -> decode -> encode process, make sure the links you provide do not include the encoded version of the reseved character `$&+,/:;=?@` to avoid bugs.
+The links now undergo a encode -> decode -> encode process, make sure the links you provide do not include the encoded version of the reserved character `$&+,/:;=?@` to avoid bugs.